-Note: The retirement credit is phased-out when modified adjusted gross income exceeds certain amounts based on filing status (shown on TC-40C, line 8).
+Note: The retirement credit is phased-out when modified adjusted gross income exceeds certain amounts based on filing status as shown on TC-40C, line 8.
 When calculating modified adjusted gross income on line 7, do not include any municipal bond interest on line 6 reported on TC-40A, Part 1, code 57.

-Utah Educational Savings Plan (UESP) (20) 529 Plan Credit (UC §59-10-1017)
+(20) Utah my529 (formerly UESP) Credit (UC §59-10-1017)

-If a gualified contribution was made to your Utah Educational Savings Plan (UESP) 529 account, you may claim a nonrefundable credit.
+If a qualified contribution was made to your Utah my529 account, you may claim a nonrefundable credit.
 To qualify, the contribution must be made during the taxable year and must not have been deducted on your federal return.

-If you are a UESP account owner, you will receive form TC-675H, Utah Educational Savings Plan Tax Statement for Contributions, Withdrawals, and Transfers, from UESP.
+If you are a my529 account owner, you will receive form TC-675H, my529 Tax Statement for Contributions, Withdraw-als, and Transfers, from my529.
 If your filing status is single, head of household, married filing separate or qualifying widower, enter on TC-40A, Part 3, the amount from TC-675H, box 1A.
 If your filing status is married filing joint, enter the amount from TC-675H, box 1B.
 Use code 20.

-If you are a grantor trust and you receive more than one TC-675H for the same beneficiary, see incometax.utah.gov/credits/uesp for instructions to correctly calculate the credit.
+If you are a grantor trust and you receive more than one TC-675H for the same beneficiary, contact my529 for instructions to correctly calculate the credit.

 Keep form TC-675H with your records.
-If you have any guestions about UESP accounts, call UESP at 1-800-418-2551, or visit uesp.org.
+If you have any questions about my529 accounts, call my529 at 1-800-418-2551, or visit my529.org.